 As always, check the entertainment schedule prior to visiting for specifics on each day’s events and times for Holidays at Disneyland.

 Three attractions are completely redesigned for the holidays.
 They’re limited time.
 Check them out:

 it’s a small world holiday – Hear the iconic song from the original ride along with a holiday medley, as this ride transforms into a holiday treat.
 The outside is as amazing as the inside.
 Every 15 minutes, a holiday projection show will light up the exterior of the attraction for a short show, just lasting a few moments.
 It’s a site to see.
 Don’t miss it.

 Haunted Mansion Holiday – Jack Skellington and friends celebrate Halloween and Christmas all wrapped into one.
 Don’t miss the gingerbread house in the main parlor and be sure to notice the fresh baked smells, too.

 Holiday themed Beignets – Find these at the Mint Julep Bar in New Orleans Square.
 They’re Mickey Shaped and totally worth the calories.
 You’re going to walk 10 miles during a day’s visit anyway.
 Indulge!
-2015 included Candy Cane flavored beignets.
+2016 and 2015 included Candy Cane flavored beignets.
 2014 had Gingerbread flavored.
-Anxious to see what this year brings!
-Updated: 2016 is Candy Cane again, but they improved the flavor and added crushed candy canes.
-Recommend!
+2017 includes Candy Cane again!

 Jolly Holiday Bakery – The Jolly Holiday Bakery is always one of my favorite stops for dining in general, but their sweet treats during the holidays, including gingerbread men, are so delicious.
 Be sure to stop there for a bite to eat.